Why have a BAA with an email service provider

-Non-compliance with HIPAA email rules is the failure of covered entities to adhere to the regulations outlined in the Health Insurance Portability and Accountability Act (HIPAA) concerning the secure transmission and handling of protected health information (PHI) via email.
+Non-compliance with HIPAA email rules is the failure of covered entities or business associates to adhere to the regulations outlined in the Health Insurance Portability and Accountability Act (HIPAA) concerning the secure transmission and handling of protected health information (PHI) via email.

-The HIPAA email rules pertain to the secure transmission of PHI through electronic means, such as email communication.
+The HIPAA email rules govern the secure transmission of PHI via email.
 The rules require healthcare entities to implement safeguards to protect the confidentiality, integrity, and availability of PHI when sending or receiving it via email.

 Non-compliance with HIPAA email rules can take various forms, including:

-• Corrective action plans: HHS may require organizations violating HIPAA to implement corrective action plans to address deficiencies in their compliance programs.
+HHS may require organizations found in violation of HIPAA to implement corrective action plans to address deficiencies in their compliance programs.
 These plans can be time-consuming and costly to implement.

-• Data breach notifications: Covered entities must inform the Secretary of HSS about a breach involving unsecured PHI that affects 500 or more individuals promptly, not later than 60 calendar days from discovering it.
+Covered entities must inform the Secretary of HSS about a breach involving unsecured PHI that affects 500 or more individuals promptly, not later than 60 calendar days from discovering it.
+These breaches are also publicly listed on the HHS breach portal.
 This can result in negative publicity and public scrutiny.

 Implementing HIPAA email rules ensures the secure transmission of PHI via email, thereby safeguarding patient privacy and complying with HIPAA regulations.